 Current Restoration Work

 Fernbank Forest is currently undergoing conservation work.
-During the first phases of this work, Fernbank Museum is temporarily suspending self-guided tours while we makes improvements to the forest’s health.
+During the first phases of this work, Fernbank Museum is temporarily suspending self-guided tours while we make improvements to the forest’s health.

 Fernbank Forest needs help now after decades of attack by non-native invasive species.
 Invasive species cause serious threats to the future of the forest, including suffocating new growth of native trees and plants.
 The museum has set in motion several ambitious goals to restore this incredible forest to a thriving ecosystem.

 Fernbank has spent the past two years working with scientists, ecologists, landscape architects, educators and other necessary partners to begin a profound restoration of Fernbank Forest.
 This includes the following achievements to date: